BIMSBbioinfo/bimsbbioinfo.github.io/mastersprojects.markdown

 - Investigate and patch sources of non-determinism in software packages offered through Guix.

 #### What will you get out of this?
+* You will learn about continuous integration and software deployment
+* You will learn about and improve a state-of-the-art implementation of a functional package manager
+* You will contribute to improving the state of software reproducibility
+* You will learn about setting up and running production-level web services
-* You will get to contribute to a GNU project
+* You will get to contribute to one of the most welcoming projects under the GNU umbrella
-* You will learn about continuous integration and deployment for software
+* You will get to work with experienced free software hackers
-* TBD
-* TBD

 #### What do you need to know?
-* TBD
-* TBD
-* TBD
+* Familiarity with building and patching source code (GNU make, diff, patch)
+* Basic knowledge of version control with Git
+* Knowledge of HTTP and RESTful APIs
+* You need to be comfortable with the GNU+Linux command line interface
+* Experience with Scheme (or another Lisp) is beneficial but not required.
+Familiarity with functional programming is a big plus.

 ### Other projects